Distributed renewable energy system

 CE marking

-Conformity with the EU Machinery Directive (2006/42/EC) and the Electromagnetic Compatibility Directive (2014/30/EU), independently assessed and declared.
+Conformity with the EU Machinery Directive (2006/42/EC) and the Electromagnetic Compatibility Directive (2014/30/EU) for placing on the EU market.

 ISO 9001:2015 · ISO 14001:2015